aleks-o/WFS/README.md

   * apt-get install mailutils postfix (installs mail and a local MTA)
   * configure postfix as an internet gateway
   * do not forward an inbound mail to this instance, it should be behind a firewall and for outbound notification traffic only.

+## For telergam notifications

+  * create bot and get your token from @BotFather
+  * send any message to the bot
+  * check chat_id with curl https://api.telegram.org/botYOURTOKENHERE/getUpdates
+  * add T_TOKEN and T_CHAT variables to wfs.conf
+  * leave T_CHAT empty to disable telegram notifications

 ## Assumption